-I. Name of Property Type Rural Schoolhouses in the Missouri Ozarks
+- Name of Property Type Rural Schoolhouses in the Missouri Ozarks - II.

-II.
 Description

 The little red schoolhouse did not exist in Missouri, as best as can be determined.
 Most rural schools in Missouri were of local materials, such as stone or simple wood frame, and the wooden ones were almost invariably painted white.
 The earliest Missouri schools were log structures, having one door and few windows.
-These began to be replaced by frame and stone buildings or, less commonly, brick, in the 1890s.
-The new buildings were almost identical to the old except for being made of finished wood instead of logs.
-State superintendents suggested building designs and materials, but most Ozarks and Missouri schools continued to be built by locals using local
+These began to be replaced by frame and stone buildings or, less The new buildings were almost commonly, brick, in the 1890s. identical to the old except for being made of finished wood instead State superintendents suggested building designs and

 III.
 Significance Ozarks rural schools, one-room or two-room, were important to Ozarks education and society because of the geographic need for them as educational centers in the pre-modern transportation era and because of their use as community social centers, through school-related and non-school related activities.
 These schools, built in the last two decades of the nineteenth century and the first half of the twentieth century, were primarily of vernacular design and constructed of local materials.
-They are significant primarily at the local level--the Ozarks--but are also significant as extant examples of rural schools within the development of the national education system.
+Therefore, relevant areas of significance are Education, Social History, Architecture (vernacular) and applicable National Register criteria are A and/or C. The schools are significant primarily at the local and regional level -- the Ozarks -- but are also significant as extant examples of rural schools within the development of the national education system.